- Corporate image and corporate reputation are subjective perceptions that affect how people see and interact with your business.

 What is the difference between corporate image and corporate reputation?

 A corporate image is based on an impression or accepted idea – it doesn’t involve the research, consideration, and knowledge that are at the basis of your corporate reputation.
-Your corporate reputation, on the other hand, is a broader concept that includes perceptions of a company’s products and services, how the company and its leadership operate overall, and how the company treats its customers, employees, community, and the environment.
+On the other hand, your corporate reputation is a broader concept that includes perceptions of a company’s products and services, how the company and its leadership operate overall, and how the company treats its customers, employees, community, and the environment.

 What is corporate reputation?